blynkkk/blueprints/DT NTN/Readme.md

 1. Visit [https://www.nordicsemi.com/Products/nRF9151/Download](https://www.nordicsemi.com/Products/nRF9151/Download) and download the NTN version, "nRF9151 SiP NTN firmware".
 2. Open **nRF Connect for Desktop** and install the **Programmer** app if you haven't already.
-3. Connect the nRF9151 board to your computer with a USB-C data cable and power it on-
+3. Connect the nRF9151 board to your computer with a USB-C data cable and power it on.
 4. In the Programmer app, select your device from the dropdown.
 5. Click **Add file** and select the downloaded ZIP.
 6. Click **Write** to flash the firmware.